nkschaefer/litterbox/README.md

 * GFF3s are not necessarily sorted and formatted in the way expected by indexing programs (like `STAR genomeGenerate` and `cellranger mkref`)
 * When using tools like [scanpy](https://scanpy.readthedocs.io/en/stable/) or [Seurat](https://satijalab.org/seurat/), genes are usually keyed to their human-readable name, not their unique IDs.
 If you are using annotations from multiple species, [gene synonyms](https://www.genenames.org/tools/multi-symbol-checker/) might mean that genes are dropped when they don't have the same name for one or more species.

+### Limitations

+The GTF file format often includes features marking 5' and 3' UTRs, but GFF3 does not.
+These scripts start with a CAT GFF3 file and output a GTF file, but this does not contain UTR annotations.
+If this turns out to be important later, it might be added in.

 ### How to fix it

 #### Get data